pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       argument filtered by the --assocclass, --resultclass, --role and --resultrole options and modified by the other options.

-      Results are formatted as defined by the output format global option.
+      Results are formatted as defined by the output format general option.

     Options:
       -a, --assocclass <class name>   Filter by the association class name